 This powdered green tea is best known for its significance in Japanese culture.
 However, matcha began its story in China, where it played a central role in Zen Buddhist tea rituals.
 After being introduced to Japan by Buddhist monks in the 12th century, the preparation of matcha remained closely tied to spirituality.
 It eventually evolved into the Zen-inspired Japanese tea ceremony, ‘chadō’, meaning ‘the way of tea’.

-Nowadays, matcha is used both in these traditional ceremonies, and as an everyday drink or flavouring.
-Rich, earthy, and a striking pea-green colour, this tea certainly packs a punch.
+Nowadays, matcha is used both in these traditional ceremonies and as an everyday drink or flavouring.
+Rich, earthy, and with a striking pea-green colour, this tea certainly packs a punch.
 But what makes matcha so unique?
 And what is the best way to enjoy it?

-Since matcha tea is in powdered form, it must also be brewed differently to a tea bag or loose leaf tea.
-We don’t want any lumps!
+Since matcha tea comes in a powder, it must also be brewed differently from a tea bag or loose-leaf tea.
+Strictly no lumps!
 Most often, it is combined with hot water and mixed into a paste.
 A bamboo whisk then whips the matcha (with a little extra hot water) into a smooth, frothy drink.

-Because matcha is made using the tea plant, the camellia sinensis, it contains naturally occurring caffeine.
-It’s also worth bearing in mind that matcha is consumed in a different way to most teas.
+Because matcha is made using the tea plant, Camellia sinensis, it contains naturally occurring caffeine.
+It’s also worth bearing in mind that matcha is consumed in a different way than most teas.
 Whereas teabags and tea leaves are usually removed after brewing, matcha dissolves into the hot water you drink.
 This means that the tea itself is often directly ingested.
 As a result, a cup of matcha might contain more caffeine than a cup of other green teas.